micahabanschick/College-Finder/readme.md

 - Beautiful interactive dashboard with vizualization
 - More than 1500 universities
+- Admission Chance Prediction using Machine Learning algorithm
 - College Comparison
 - Blogs
-- Bookmark feature
+- Bookmarks feature
-- Dark Mode Support
+- Dark Mode
 - All Device Responsive

 ## Getting started with development